Terry Sanford: Regional issues and economic and government reform

 In the fall of 1970, Sanford permitted Duke students leave to participate in congressional campaigns.
-That election season, numerous "New South" governors were elected across the Southern United States, including Dale Bumpers in Arkansas, Reubin Askew in Florida, John C. West in South Carolina, and Jimmy Carter in Georgia.
+That election season, numerous New South governors were elected across the Southern United States, including Dale Bumpers in Arkansas, Reubin Askew in Florida, John C. West in South Carolina, and Jimmy Carter in Georgia.
 Sanford held a grudge against Carter for using race-baiting tactics to defeat his friend Carl Sanders in the Democratic primary.
 These new governors mostly avoided racial rhetoric in office and advocated for governmental reform, triggering renewed national interest in the region.
 In a speech in May 1971, "The South's time has come after a century of being the whipping boy and the backward child [...]
 The South can lead the nation, must lead the nation—and all the better, because the nation has never been in greater need of leadership."
 Sanford suggested that the Southern states act in concert in their efforts to resolve regional issues; he proposed that a regional body be established to assist in coordinating growth and economic development in the South.
 Working with academics, he assisted in the foundation of the Southern Growth Policies Board on December 16, 1971.

-In 1971 Sanford also recruited Joel Fleischman, one of his former aides in the governor's office, to come to Duke and establish a school for public policy.
+In 1971 Sanford also recruited Joel Fleishman, one of his former aides in the governor's office, to come to Duke and establish a school for public policy.
 Fleishman created the Institute of Policy Studies and Public Affairs in January 1972.
 In July 1979 Sanford began a year-long sabbatical and used the time to write A Danger of Democracy, a book which proposed reforming political parties' presidential nomination processes.